 ~ A Bit of History ~

-My favorite hobbies are my dolls, sewing, and needle crafts of many kinds.
+In addition to gardening, my favorite hobbies are my dolls, sewing, and needle crafts of many kinds.
 I do some drawing and painting on canvas, and also enjoy music and poetry, composing some of both over the years.
 I consider myself highly blessed by God for having been given so many ways to express my inner self, but have also found these gifts to be a constant companion to me through some of of life's more difficult times.
 The power of the imagination, and the ability to translate it into something tangible, is extremely comforting to me.

 My favorite outdoor activities are excursions with my husband on his bike, hiking, and camping.
-Some of the jobs I have held in the past included secretarial or sewing work, retail, waiting tables, school cafeteria work, and an odd assortment of seasonal jobs such as corn detasseling, blueberry raking, planting trees, and picking apples.
+Some of the jobs I have held in the past included secretarial or sewing work, retail, waiting tables, school cafeteria work, and an odd assortment of seasonal jobs such as corn de-tasseling, blueberry raking, planting trees, and picking apples.
 Needless to say, most of these jobs were all very difficult and heavy labor jobs, but thankfully I remained healthy through it all.
 I have lived through some of these experiences without electricity, running water, and flush toilets (even living in tents for awhile).
-Though it was a hard adjustment, being raised a city girl, I learned that the human spirit can adapt to many things when necessary.
+Though it was a hard adjustment, having been raised a city girl, I learned that the human spirit can adapt to many things when necessary.

 ~ Why Dolls? ~